uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Final_Presentation/FinalPresentation.md

 The final demonstration will feature a full run through of our station.
 This includes an introduction, 2 difficulty levels, followed by a win/lose sequence.
 Once the game ends, we are to segway into our laser show as a wrap up.

+## <a id="backstory"> Backstory 📖</a>
+This is the lore of our station (and the previous one too!)

+For some background, the previous station have you as a ninja running away from some henchmen.
+Approaching our station, you have escaped them, but ventured out so far that you got lost into unknown territory.
+Fortunately, a fellow ninja has come to your help with the Ninja Pulse™.

+The Ninja Pulse™ is capable of translating sounds into directions, and you're supposed to listen out for a special type of shuriken that will be heard a certain amount of times from your left and right (and front and back on Hard Mode).
+Once the sound stops, you are to remember the order AND amount of shurikens played, and input them accordingly onto the Ninja Pulse™.

+If you win, then congratulations!
+You have made your way out! 😀

+If you lose, you'll be punished with smoke as the fog begins to settle in your area. 😥

 ## <a id="getting-started"> Getting Started 🔛</a>
 ### Installation Guide